 Before we dive in to our recruiter perspectives, here's a sample resume for a stay-at-home mom or parent.
 Feel free to use it as inspiration as you write your own resume (download links below).

 Beyond the gap in your work with an employer, the most important thing to demonstrate to the hiring manager is that your skills are current.
-If you have done recent volunteer work, you should definitely include it (read tips here on how to do so).
-Freelance work that is related to the position you’re aiming at is also great to include (read up on including contracting work here).
+If you have done recent volunteer work, you should definitely include it.
+Freelance work that is related to the position you’re aiming at is also great to include.

 If your skills aren’t current, read on to find out how to build your skills and add to your resume appropriately.